vitaliystoyanov/trace-node-tracking-playground/README.md

 ## Functionality
 * Opens WebSocket connection on app launch
 * Stores trace nodes to Room database
-* Reactive rendering GeoJSON route and a realtime trace node.
+* Reactive rendering GeoJSON source and a real-time trace node.
 A GeoJSON source is a collection of one or more geographic features, which may be points, lines and so on.
 * Adds style layers to MapBox at runtime

 ## Design
-* The single source of truth principle: it's database layer*
+* The single source of truth principle: its database layer*
 * Kotlin Flow API as communication between arch layers: **websocket/database data sources** <-> **repository layer** <-> **data layer** <-> **reactive UI layer**

 ## Streaming WebSocket GPS trace nodes with Glitch